HTTP-RPC/Kilo/README.md

 ```

 The output of this code would be "HELLO".

-Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple encoder instances.

 ## BeanAdapter
 The `BeanAdapter` class provides access to the properties of a Java bean instance via the `Map` interface.
 For example, the following class might be used to represent a node in a hierarchical object graph: